12YGA/alx-system_engineering-devops-1/0x03-shell_variables_expansions/README.md

 13. Floats -> Write a script that prints a number with two decimal places, followed by a new line.The number will be stored in the environment variable NUM.
 14. Decimal to Hexadecimal -> Write a script that converts a number from base 10 to base 16.The number in base 10 is stored in the environment variable DECIMAL
 15. Everyone is a proponent of strong encryption -> Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+16. The eggs of the brood need to be an odd number -> 16.
+The eggs of the brood need to be an odd number.
+Write a script that prints every other line from the input, starting with the first line.